Canadian Institute of Planners: Professional Membership

-Planners who have been certified by a Provincial / Territorial body governing planning as a Registered Professional Planner, Licensed Professional Planner, Urbanistes, or equivalent are eligible for this category.
-Planners who live outside of Canada, or have been licensed by a reciprocal organization are eligible for an international version of this class.
+This membership category is reserved for planners who have been certified by a provincial/territorial body that governs planning as a Registered Professional Planner, Licensed Professional Planner, Urbaniste, or equivalent.
+Planners who live outside of Canada, or have been licensed by a reciprocal organization, are eligible for an international version of this class.

 Professional members are the only class entitled to use the professional designation MCIP (Member of the Canadian Institute of Planners).
 This designation is a registered trademark, only available to professional planners in good standing.

 Candidate Membership

-Individuals who are in the process of pursuing full membership, usually possessing an eligible degree from the Professional Standards Board, but completing work experience requirements or exams.
-International classes for students completing certification with reciprocal bodies or residing outside of Canada are also available.
+This membership category is reserved for individuals who are in the process of pursuing full membership – usually possessing an eligible degree from the Professional Standards Board, but completing work experience requirements or exams.

 Student Membership

-Those in post-secondary educational institutions are able to join the CIP as student members, but only students in recognized planning programs are eligible to be voting members.
+This membership category is available to students enrolled full-time in post-secondary educational institutions, with accredited students (those enrolled in recognized planning programs) also eligible to be voting members.

+Retired & Non-Practicing Membership

+This membership category is available to members who are on leave from regular employment, or to professional members who have fully retired from the planning profession and left in good standing.

 Public Membership

-Members of the public, planners who are no longer practicing are eligible for non-voting membership.
+This membership category is available to members of the public who may have an interest in Canadian professional planning, but who do not qualify for other categories.

 Membership Benefits

-The primary benefit to full / professional members is the use of the MCIP designation and seal.
+The primary benefit to full/professional members is the use of the MCIP designation and seal.
 The designation demonstrates to clients, the public, and employers that a planner meets all professional standards and is part of a profession.
 Professional and Candidate members are also automatically enrolled in a professional liability insurance program.

-A large part of the work CIP does is advocating for the planning profession and the value of planning.
+A large part of the work that CIP does is advocating for the planning profession and the value of planning.
 The Institute lobbies the federal government and other stakeholders to influence public policy.
-To educate members and the public CIP regularly hosts events like World Town Planning Day seminars, and its annual national conference.
-It also regularly hosts online and in person workshops and training seminars on current issues in planning.
+To educate members and the public, CIP regularly hosts events like World Town Planning Day seminars and its annual national conference.
+It also regularly hosts online and in-person workshops and training seminars on current issues in planning.

-To encourage student involvement in planning, the institute offers numerous scholarships and bursaries to those enrolled in planning programs though a separately incorporated planning student trust fund.
-Nine awards are disbursed annually, totalling over $30,000 in support to students.
+To encourage student involvement in planning, the institute offers numerous scholarships and bursaries to those enrolled in planning programs through the CIP/ICU Planning Student Trust Fund.
+Four scholarships and seven bursaries are disbursed annually, totalling $46,000 in support to students.